Is Drug Abuse Or Addiction Taking Over Your Life?

 In all honesty, addiction is hard to beat, recovery is challenging and people with addictions are prone to relapse.
 That said, by seeking help rather than trying to control or quit a substance on your own, the likelihood that you can become and stay sober increases substantially.

-In addiction counseling sessions, you will be provided with security and support as you learn the differences between use, abuse and addiction and where your use falls on that spectrum.
-As you develop a better understanding about your substance problem and how it has negatively impacted your health, relationships and overall quality of life, you can begin to create a new level of self-awareness and develop self-evaluation tools to guide you in the recovery process.
+In drug therapy sessions, you will be provided with security and support as you learn the differences between use, abuse and addiction and where your use falls on that spectrum.
+As you develop a better understanding about your substance abuse problem and how it has negatively impacted your health, relationships and overall quality of life, you can begin to create a new level of self-awareness and develop self-evaluation tools to guide you in the recovery process.

 Together, we’ll identify, explore and address the root causes, triggers and impacts of your addiction.
 We’ll examine how the use began, why it spiraled out of control and ways you can mitigate or cease your use now.
 In sessions, you can learn healthy, effective ways to deal with stress and triggers, as well as tips to help you get and stay sober.
 After years or just months of addiction, it can be challenging to navigate the world without being high.
 However, with the right supports and strategies in place, you can implement effective sober living tips and make healthier decisions moving forward.